 - ¼ teaspoon sea salt

 - 100 grams dark chocolate, chopped or chocolate chips

 - Preheat the oven to 180°C (350°F) and line a baking sheet with parchment paper.

 - Place the hazelnuts on the baking sheet and roast for about 8 minutes, or until fragrant.
-Let them cool slightly before grinding into meal with a food processor.
+Cool slightly before grinding into meal with a food processor.
 Keep the oven on and use the same baking sheet for the cookies.150 grams hazelnuts

-- Use a spoon or ice cream scoop (mine was a #3 size) to drop even amounts of cookie dough onto the prepared baking sheet.
-Flatten them slightly with your hands.
+- Use a spoon or cookie scoop to drop 16 even scoops of cookie dough onto the prepared baking sheet.
+Flatten each slightly using the palm of your hand.

-- Bake in the preheated oven for 8-10 minutes, or until golden in colour.
-Cool on the sheet for ten minutes before removing and cooling fully on a rack.
-Store in a sealed container for up to five days, if they last that long.
+- Bake in the preheated oven for 8-10 minutes, or until lightly golden in colour.
+Cool on the sheet for ten minutes before removing and cooling fully on a wire rack.
+Store in a sealed container for up to five days, or freeze up to three months.